EddieJIV/osticket-prereqs/README.md

 <img src="https://github.com/user-attachments/assets/dc11857c-95b1-4c4c-ae11-f5ae6942dfd8" height="auto" width="auto" alt="Install ZIP"/>

-- Once you've gotten into your VM, copy the osTicket Installation Files link below, and paste it into the browser.
+- Once you've gotten into your VM, copy the osTicket Installation Files link below, and paste it into the Microsoft Edge browser.
 This will take you to the zip file containing what we need to install osTicket to the VM.
   - [osTicket Installation Files](https://drive.usercontent.google.com/download?id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD&export=download&authuser=0)
   - Click "Download anyway"